-1. Membership in a cooperative is open to all people who can reasonably use its services and stand willing to accept the responsibilities of membership, regardless of race, religion, gender or economic circumstances.

-2. Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.
+- 1. Membership in a cooperative is open to all people who can reasonably use its services and stand willing to accept the responsibilities of membership, regardless of race, religion, gender or economic circumstances. - 2.
+Cooperatives are democratic organizations controlled by their members, who actively participate in setting policies and making decisions.
 Representatives (directors/trustees) are elected among members and are accountable to them.
-In primary cooperatives, members have equal voting rights (one member, one vote); cooperatives at other levels are organized in a democratic manner.

-3. Members contribute equitably to, and democratically control, the capital of their cooperative.
+In primary cooperatives, members have equal voting rights (one member, one vote); cooperatives at other levels are organized in a democratic manner. - 3.
+Members contribute equitably to, and democratically control, the capital of their cooperative.
 At least part of that capital remains the common property of the cooperative.
-Members allocate surpluses for any or all of the following purposes: developing the cooperative; setting up reserves; benefiting members in proportion to their transactions with the cooperative; and supporting other activities approved by the membership.

-4. Cooperatives are autonomous, self-help organizations controlled by their members.
-If they enter into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control as well as their unique identity.

-5. Education and training for members, elected representatives (directors/trustees), CEOs and employees help them effectively contribute to the development of their cooperatives.
-Communications about the nature and benefits of cooperatives, particularly with the general public and opinion leaders, help boost cooperative understanding.

-6. By working together through local, national, regional and international structures, cooperatives improve services, bolster local economies and deal more effectively with social and community needs.

-7. Cooperatives work for the sustainable development of their communities through policies supported by the membership.
+Members allocate surpluses for any or all of the following purposes: developing the cooperative; setting up reserves; benefiting members in proportion to their transactions with the cooperative; and supporting other activities approved by the membership. - 4.
+Cooperatives are autonomous, self-help organizations controlled by their members.
+If they enter into agreements with other organizations, including governments, or raise capital from external sources, they do so on terms that ensure democratic control as well as their unique identity. - 5.
+Education and training for members, elected representatives (directors/trustees), CEOs and employees help them effectively contribute to the development of their cooperatives.
+Communications about the nature and benefits of cooperatives, particularly with the general public and opinion leaders, help boost cooperative understanding. - 6.
+By working together through local, national, regional and international structures, cooperative simprove services, bolster local economies and deal more effectively with social and community needs. - 7.
+Cooperatives work for the sustainable development of their communities through policies supported by the membership.

+GENERATION.
+TRANSMISSION.
+AND DISTRIBUTION

-ance in Indianapolis, Ind.
-Wabash Valley is a generation and transmission cooperative that produces, purchases, and transmits MJM is a distribution cooperative.
+MJM is a distribution cooperative.
 It constructs and maintains the power lines and substations necessary to deliver power to their rural members but does not generate that power.
-MJM purchases its power wholesale from Wabash Valley Power Allielectricity to 23 cooperatives like MJM across Illinois, Indiana, Ohio, and Missouri.
+MJM purchases its power wholesale from Wabash Valley Power Alliance in Indianapolis, Ind.
+Wabash Valley is a generation and trans mission cooperative that produces, purchases, and trans mits electricity to 23 cooperatives like MJM across Illinois, Indiana, Ohio, and Missouri.